SomenMistri/intro_to_scRNA-seq/Lessons/3_integration_and_clustering.md

 If cells cluster by sample, condition, batch, dataset, modality, the **integration** step can greatly improve the clustering and the downstream analyses.

-As the cells we are investigating in this lesson clearly cluster by batch, it is a good idea to perform integration.
+As the cells we are investigating in this lesson clearly cluster by batch, performing integration is a good idea.

 ### Data integration